kslgrd/keithsilgard.com/_posts/2012-01-01-my-writing-manifesto.markdown

 ---
 # My Writing Manifesto

-I've written a lot of stuff online over the years.
-I've also removed almost all of it.
+**I want to create something that can last, and something that I can be proud of.**

-I want to create something that can last, and something that I can be proud of.
+I've written hundred of posts over the years.
+I've also removed almost all of them.
+Especially any that break the following rules:

 ##### No Link Posts